Skip to content

 Type⚓︎

 This indicates to Dissonance if this object represents the (singular) local player or one of the (multiple) remote players.
 How you implement this property depends upon your network system.
-Using the HLAPI integration as an example again:
+For example:

 public NetworkPlayerType Type